Please click on an item in the contents list below to jump straight to that section:

 4.14.
 The use of mobile phones and similar devices by all directly involved in a league frame is forbidden while the frame is in progress.
 If it were to take place, this would be considered unsportsmanlike conduct.
 If the offender is a player involved in the frame, the referee may offer a ‘first and final’ warning, followed by awarding the frame to their opponent(s).
 If the offender is the referee, the team Captains may agree to have the referee replaced for the duration of the frame.

 4.15.
 One named representative from any league sponsor may gain automatic entry into any event that they promote, provided they are not’t already taking part in that event as a player.

 4.16.
-Where any player or doubles pair are unable to fulfil a fixture at the Finals & Presentation night, the league will offer their place to the last player/pair that were defeated in that event by the player/pair that cannot attend or the next player down the list in the case of 8 ball clearance or rankings playoffs etc. There will be no situation where the winner(s) of the event will not be decided on the Finals & Presentation Night.
+Where any player or doubles pair are unable to fulfil a fixture at the Finals & Presentation night, the league will offer their place to the last player/pair that were defeated in that event by the player/pair that cannot attend.
+There will be no situation where the winner(s) of the event will not be decided on the Finals & Presentation Night.

 4.17.
 Players playing in a team cup semi-final must have played at least one frame for their chosen league team in any team event (i.e. does not include Singles, Doubles or Threes).

 4.18.
-Players playing in a team cup final must have played in at least three matches for their chosen league team in any combination of team events (i.e. does not include Singles, Doubles or Threes).
+Players playing in a team cup final must have played in at least three matches for their chosen league team in any team event (i.e. does not include Singles, Doubles or Threes).